tsdiokno/abl/content/tl/docs/nt/roma/roma-11.md

 [^15]: For if their rejection brings reconciliation to the world, what will their acceptance mean but life from the dead?

-[^16] Kung ang mga unang bunga ay binukod para sa Diyos, ganun din ang buong bigkis.
+[^16] Ngayon, kung ang mga unang bunga ay binukod para sa Diyos, ganun din ang buong bigkis.
 At kung binukod ang ugat, ganun din ang mga sanga nito.

 [^16]: Now if the firstfruits are holy, so is the whole batch.
 And if the root is holy, so are the branches.